 Aaina through DHWANI A Special Film Fest since 2011 strives to showcase the deeper understanding and connectivity with disability through movies forcing viewers to think of disability at a different level and hoping a change in their mindset and actions in turn.
 The impact that the films have depends on the way the subject has been dealt with in the movies showcased.
 The rating criterion of documentaries has promoted a keen viewing of these films by the students of various streams.
 They think about disability issues at the most basic level and consider non-discrimination and equal treatment of persons with disabilities as fundamental rights.
 The festival also promotes the inclusion of people with disability.
-It encourages their participation in every aspect of life, be it education, access to health, livelihood, workplace, inclusion in development committees, climate change actions, universal access and so on.
+It encourages their participation in every aspect of life, be it education, access to health, livelihood, marriage and so on.
 The idea of inclusion alleviates the marginalization of people with disability and stresses on the environment and though process that welcomes participation of all including people with disability.